 Skip to main content

 Health insurance can be expensive.
-Fortunately, the federal government offers health insurance subsidies to help cut the cost for individuals and families who qualify.1
+Fortunately, the federal government offers health insurance subsidies to help offset the cost for individuals and families who qualify.1

 If you don’t have health coverage through an employer and you’re not eligible for Medicare or Medicaid, you may qualify for a health care subsidy.
 Established by the Affordable Care Act (ACA), this federal assistance covers some of the premium and out-of-pocket costs of health coverage.
 There are two types of subsidies offered:

-Advanced Premium Tax Credit (APTC): This subsidy helps lower your monthly insurance premiums.
-It’s based on the cost of health coverage in your state, your estimated income and your household size, which includes you, your spouse and any tax dependents.
+Advanced Premium Tax Credit (APTC): With this subsidy, the federal government pays part of your monthly insurance premium.
+The subsidy you receive is based on the cost of health coverage in your state, your estimated income and your household size.
+Household size includes you, your spouse and any tax dependents.

 Cost-Sharing Reductions (CSRs): This subsidy offers extra savings that reduce out-of-pocket costs by decreasing deductibles, coinsurance, copays and out-of-pocket max.
-If you qualify for CSRs based on your income, you must enroll in a plan that falls in the Silver ACA level to enjoy these extra health insurance savings.
+If you qualify for CSRs based on your income, you must enroll in a Silver plan to enjoy these extra health insurance savings.

 The best part is you may be eligible for both types of subsidies, which can dramatically lower your annual health insurance costs.